 You are then only obligated to pay contributions to the accident insurance.

-annual turnover from all entrepreneurial activities does not exceed the amount
+- whose annual turnover from all entrepreneurial activities does not exceed the amount of EUR 35,000

 Revenues are those revenues disclosed in the income tax assessment, namely (put simply) operational income minus operational expenditures.

-The small business operator must file an application with the Social Insurance Institution for Commerce and Industry for exemption from compulsory full insurance.
-This application must credibly show that the above income and turnover limits for small business operators are not exceeded.
+The small business owner must file an application with the Social Insurance Institution for the Self-Employed for exemption from compulsory full insurance.
+This application must credibly show that the above income and turnover limits for small business owners are not exceeded.

-The application form for the exemption from compulsory full insurance can be requested from the Social Insurance Institution for Commerce and Industry or downloaded on the Internet at http://www.svagw.at.
+The application form for the exemption from compulsory full insurance can be requested from the respective regional office of the Social Insurance Institution for the Self-Employed.
+You can find the necessary form on the SVS (Social Insurance Institution for the Self-Employed) homepage www.svs.at.

 The application can be filed only by a person who

-been insured on a compulsory basis under the GSVG for no more than 12 calendar
+- has been insured on a compulsory basis under the GSVG for no more than 12 calendar months

 within the past 60 calendar months (5 years) or

-- or has reached the age of 57 and has not exceeded the above income and turnover limits for small business operators within the past five calendar years.
+- has reached the age of 57 and has not exceeded the above income and turnover limits for small business owners within the past five calendar years.

 These three conditions notwithstanding, the application can be also filed